yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 For details on how to back up and restore an Admin Node Manager for signing SSL certificates in an API Gateway domain, see [Configure Admin Node Manager high availability](/docs/apigtw_admin/admin_node_mngr).

-For details on how to back and restore internal data stored in Apache Cassandra (for example, API Gateway KPS data or API Manager data), see the [API Gateway Apache Cassandra Administrator Guide](/bundle/APIGateway_77_CassandraGuide_allOS_en_HTML5/).
+For details on how to back and restore internal data stored in Apache Cassandra (for example, API Gateway KPS data or API Manager data), see the [Apache Cassandra backup and restore](/docs/cass_admin/cassandra_bur/).

-For details on how to configure the underlying settings for API Gateway using the Server Settings node in the Policy Studio tree, see the [API Gateway settings reference](/docs/apigtw_admin/general_ps_options).